bch0w/simutils/seisflows/tutorial/README.txt

 It discusses the command line interface (CLI), the structure of a seisflows working directory, and runs a basic inversion.

-The steps are in logical order and most provide some commands to run to set up the example.
-Some are optional, which means they only provide information but contain no critical commands to run.
+The steps cannot be run out of order, but some are optional, which means they provide information but contain no critical commands to run.

 ################################################################################